Die cutting is a common term in label printing, especially for custom shapes or intricate logos.

 1. Manual Die-Cutting Machines

 A crank powers the rolling base for manual cutting machines.
-The crank moves the base to begin die-cutting, and the material is positioned beneath the die-cutting blade as a die-cutting sandwich with the pressure of manual machines.
+The crank moves the base to begin die-cutting, and the material is positioned beneath the die-cutting blade as a die-cutting sandwich (a stacked combination of cutting plates, material, and the die) with the pressure of manual machines.

 The material is pressed, chopped, or stamped.
 Manual cutters are typically used for stamps or labels or for stickers for quilting and scrapbooking.
 Few machines can create exquisite lace designs as well as little prints.
 Presses are typically supplied with pre-made metal dies.